To purchase an insight

 to grace their nouns with souls

-and baskets full of verbs.
+and surround them with baskets full of verbs.
 Gifts for

-nouns to speak, for convincing
+nouns to speak, to convince us

 So a stone